waruboy/scraperry/README.md

 Things to be added:

 - URL format validation in models
-- Limit argument in List endpoint to limit number web pages returned
+- Limit argument in List endpoint to limit number of web pages returned
 - Setup a live demo